cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/google-workspace-saas.md

 `Error: “G Suite - This account cannot be accessed because the login credentials could not be verified.”`

-If you see this error, it is likely that the Public Key and Private Key do not match.
-Confirm that your certificate file includes the correct Public Key.
+If you see this error, it is likely that the public key and private key do not match.
+Confirm that your certificate file includes the correct public key.